 Delhi is a good mix and match of the old and the new.
-This city never disappoints you; where on one hand you have the magnificent architecture, monuments and buildings, old libraries, beautiful temples that remind you of our cultural roots, on the other hand there are the metros, the cafes and clubs and the fashion houses.
-Here we give you a trail of all the hidden gems in the city!
+This city never disappoints you; where on one hand we have the magnificent architecture, monuments and buildings, old libraries and beautiful temples that remind us of our cultural roots, on the other hand there are the metros, the cafes and clubs and the fashion houses which exhibits the changing modern times we live in.
+So, here we are to take you on a journey of all the hidden gems left forgotten in almost every corner of this glorious city!

 Jamali Kamali Tomb & Mosque lie adjacent to each other.
-The mosque lies in an enclosed garden area whilst the tomb is a decorated 25 ft. square structure with a flat roof, located adjacent to the mosque on its northern side.
-The magic of its history, intricate architecture and greenery of landscapes leaves one spellbound.
+The mosque is situated in an enclosed garden area whilst the tomb is a decorated 25 ft. square structure with a flat roof, located adjacent to the mosque on its northern side.
+The magic of its history, intricate architecture and greenery of landscapes leaves one spellbound!

 Begumpur Mosque is like a twin to its counterpart at Jama Masjid, similar in size but completely opposite in its present state to the Old Delhi mosque which is still in use.
-It has a mosque and a huge courtyard with elements of the Timurid architecture.
-The view of Bijay Mandal on the West and the creeping cityscape all around makes the roof worth a visit.
+It has a huge courtyard with elements of the Timurid architecture.
+The view of Bijay Mandal on the West and the creeping cityscape all around makes the roof worth a visit!

 Having survived many transformations, Bijay Mandal stands in the midst of ruins with imposing remnants of the palace, a peculiar dome and two chambers.
-The palace is also famed to have the hall of a thousand pillars (Hazar Sutan).
+The palace is also famed to house ‘the hall of a thousand pillars’ (Hazar Sutan).
 Drop by for a taste of the bygone era!

 Sometimes also referred to as the Lal Darwaza, it was constructed in Sher Shah Suri’s time and is one of the 13 surviving gates in Delhi.
 The structure is a typical example of the Mughal architecture of that era, with trademark arches and window sills.
 It now lies desolate and traumatized by all that has happened over the centuries, rendering its name bloody forever.

-Amongst the lesser known historical monuments of Delhi lies a stupendous structure commonly known as Bhool Bhulaiya (a labyrinth) because of the structure of its corridors where one may lose his way.
-Built in the Lodhi style architecture, the tomb is octagonal with small minarets on each of its eight sides and is a great work of marvel.
+Amongst the lesser known historical monuments of Delhi lies a stupendous structure commonly known as Bhool Bhulaiya (a labyrinth) because of the structure of its corridors where one may lose their way.
+Built in the Lodhi style architecture, the tomb is octagonal with small minarets on each of its eight sides and is a great work of marvel!

 Brigadier General John Nicholson who led the Delhi assault during the 1857 Sepoy Mutiny died due to injuries and this cemetery is named after him.
 This cemetery is one of the oldest, dating back to the British era.
-The graves that lie amid the overgrown grasses with names and bible verses engraved on the tombstones, each have a story to tell.
+The graves that lie amid the overgrown grasses with names and Bible verses engraved on the tombstones have scores of stories to tell!

 Satpula, literally means 'seven bridges' and is rightly named as it is built upon seven arches.
 The main structure lies hidden away but is very much intact and the seven arches are clearly visible.
 Built by Muhammad Bin Tughlaq to tap the local stream feeding on the river Yamuna, the stone masonry is distinct and the structure well planned.

 Popularly known as Mini Tibet, Majnu Ka Tila is located near the North Campus.
 Here you can find the Tibetan market which is popular amongst the students and tourists alike.
-Besides getting really cool tees with pro-Tibet slogans, you can also find really cool bags, bandanas and flip flops under Rs 250.
+Besides getting really cool tees with pro-Tibet slogans, you can also find uber stylish bags, bandanas and flip flops under Rs 250 here!

-For all those who've been meaning to take a break from the city malls, resto-bars and other fancy restaurants, the bylanes and streets of Paharganj are a perfect getaway!
-What with the cool hippie goods ranging from harem pants, to t-shirts with Om written on them and varied accessories, which you can pick from the flea market for anything between 300-500, the amazing food, and artefact pieces to brighten up your place, Paharganj is a favourite amongst the tourists.
+For all those who've been meaning to take a break from the city malls, resto-bars and other fancy restaurants, the bylanes and streets of Paharganj are a perfect getaway.
+With the cool hippie goods ranging from harem pants to t-shirts with Om written on them and varied accessories, which you can pick from the flea market for anything between Rs 300-500, the amazing food and artefact pieces to brighten up your place, Paharganj is a favourite amongst the tourists!

-Yashwant Place Complex is one of those places which you have always heard accolades, but never really made an effort to visit.
-But once you’re there, the simplicity of the place bowls you over!
-Majorly a shopping complex, famous for its shops selling brilliant leather material, the complex also houses beauty salons and some best of the best Chinese restaurants.
+Yashwant Place Complex is one of those places which you’ve always heard accolades of but never really made an effort to visit.
+But once you’re there, its simplicity bowls you over.
+Majorly a shopping spot, famous for its shops selling brilliant leather material, the complex also houses beauty salons and some best of the best Chinese restaurants!

 This makeshift market is where several traders and dealers display second hand, recycled items transported from places like Jodhpur & Calcutta and imitations of furniture which are manufactured by the dealers.
-You can find pretty much anything and everything in terms of furniture right here!
-Discover this treasure trove.
+You can find pretty much anything and everything in terms of furniture right here.
+Do make sure to discover this treasure trove!

-Apart from being a little parcel of paradise at the edge of the big city, the Mangar Bani forest is also a green lung for the heavily populated national capital region, lying as it does alongside the highway connecting the two satellite towns of Gurgaon & Faridabad.
+Apart from being a little parcel of paradise at the edge of the big city, the Mangar Bani forest provides the much-needed fresh air to the heavily populated National Capital region, lying as it does alongside the highway connecting the two satellite towns of Gurgaon & Faridabad.

 The Delhi Ridge, an extension of the Aravalli Hill Range in the National Capital Territory (NCT) of Delhi is a rocky hilly, forested area which lends a unique geographic character to Delhi.
 It is also called the green lungs of the city, lowering the effects of pollution & providing a natural green belt to the city.